 In addition to luggage, Traveler’s Choice also offers duffels, backpacks, and other travel accessories.
 They’ve also got a pretty wide selection of unique suitcases.
 For instance, they offer shelf/trunk luggage, which is rectangular and houses customizable shelves inside, smart suitcases, transparent suitcases, and suitcases with personalized prints.

-Although it’s not the best score we’ve seen, it’s solid.
-We didn’t find any of their models go below 3.7 stars, which is good.
-A lot of luggage brands have a few ‘failed’ models, which are just destroyed in the reviews, but that’s not the case with Traveler’s Choice.
+On average, Traveler’s Choice suitcases are reviewed between 4.0 -4.5 stars.
+A few other luggage brands are a bit better-reviewed, such as Samsonite and Travelpro, but overall, it’s a really good result.
+We didn’t find any of their models below 3.7 stars, which is good.
+A lot of luggage brands have a few ‘failed’ models with very low scores, but that’s not the case with Traveler’s Choice.
 It means that they’ve got pretty high durability standards for all of their models, not just a few select ones.

 Out of all the reviews that we read, here are the most common points that people pointed out:

-- Usually, their carry-on’s are within the 22 x 14 x 9 carry-on limits, which makes them a good choice for international flights.
+- Usually, their carry-ons are within the 22 x 14 x 9 carry-on limits, making them a good choice for international flights.

-- Their warranty claims are challenging to fill out and often take a while to get a reply.
+- Their warranty claims are challenging to fill out and often take a while to reply.

 - Once you do get a reply from the warranty, there’s a high chance that you’ll get a new suitcase shipped to you free of charge, not just a few replacement parts.